-If you want to avoid having your kitten scratch up your rugs and furniture, you need to provide cat scratchers in your home and reward your kitten with treats and praise for using the cat scratchers.
+If you want to avoid having your kitten scratch up your rugs and furniture, you need to provide cat scratchers in your home and reward your kitten with treats and praise for using them.

 You should also provide cat trees and shelves for your kitten to climb on.
 This will help them be able to explore your home vertically without needing to climb your shelves or countertops.

 Be sure to purchase toys for your kitten to play with.
-Providing toys such as balls and fake mice will allow the kitten to play appropriately and entertain themselves.
+Balls and fake mice will allow the kittens to play appropriately and entertain themselves.
 This will help keep them out of trouble around your home.

 While kitten-proofing each room in your home, keep in mind that kittens love to play and explore.
-Kittens will bat around anything within reach.
-Climbing and pouncing are also a favorite pastime of kittens.
-If you are patient with your kitten-proofing, you will be happier in the long run and will help keep your kitten safe and happy.
+They will bat around anything within reach.
+Climbing and pouncing are also their favorite pastimes.
+If you are patient with your kitten-proofing, you will be happier in the long run, and you will help keep your kitten safe and happy.

 Featured Image Credit: OlenaPalaguta, Shutterstock